James Cook University

 It was during this time I became a passionate advocate of the rights of Indigenous Australians.
 Learning the stories of the great Aboriginal warriors who had so bravely defended their home lands before losing their lives.
 Pamulway and Jundamara being two of the most notable leaders to resist the white invaders.
 Imagine my shock when I learned that more Aboriginal people had died in defence of Tasmania than the total of Australians killed in the Gallipoli campaign.

 I read a number of books by progressive historians such as Henry Reynolds.
 I also became a great fan of one of the greatest minds this country has produced, Phillip Adams.
-It was a pleasure to strike up a correspondence with Adams, and his articles and his programme on Radio National provided me with inspiration and an intellectual alternative to the corporate controlled mass media, with its info-tainment masquerading as current affairs.
+It was a pleasure to strike up a correspondence with Adams.
+His articles and his programme on Radio National provided me with inspiration and an intellectual alternative to the corporate controlled mass media, with its info-tainment masquerading as current affairs.

 Equally satisfying were subjects such as anthropology and sociology.
 They really gave me a deeper and broader understanding of people in the world.
 It is the cause of great sadness to me that such subjects are not widely taught, and we no longer appreciate learning for learning sake.
 How much better we will be placed if we had a fully informed and well educated population.